 - Courgette muffins

-Getting kids to help make their own lunch or dinner is a great way of giving them cooking confidence and combating fussy eaters - kids are often far happier to dig in if they've been involved in the cooking process first.
-Give them enough practice and they might even be making you lunch soon...
+Getting kids to help make their own meal is a great way of instilling them with confidence where it comes to cooking, and could even help combat fussiness – kids are often far happier to dig in if they've been involved in the process.
+With enough practice, they might even be making you lunch soon!

 Rain won't go away?
-There's nothing to stop you from having an indoor picnic, whip up a homemade tent (otherwise known as a blanket thrown over a couple of chairs) and camp out with some delicious picnic treats...
+There's nothing to stop you from having an indoor picnic.
+Put up a homemade tent (otherwise known as a blanket thrown over a couple of chairs) and camp out with some delicious treats.

 - Summer sausage rolls

 - Chicken & ham sandwich pies

 Celebrate summer, a birthday or just the school holidays by letting the kids invite friends round and laying on a few quick party bites.
 If nothing else, it's a good excuse to get out the jelly and ice cream.